Engineering Carbon Credits Towards A Responsible FinTech Era: The Practices, Implications, and Future: For Engineering: Factors Influencing Carbon Credit Prices

 The growth rate of per capita output significantly influences carbon prices.
 Higher per capita output growth rates will lead to substantial increases in future carbon prices, as this growth is typically accompanied by increased industrial activity and energy consumption. \cite{n25} validated the influence of per capita output growth on carbon prices using the EZ Climate Model and Uncertainty Analysis.

 In addition to the factors mentioned above, other influences have also been shown to affect carbon prices.
 For example, \cite{n12} justifies the negative relationship between the prices of similar products using the ARMA-GARCH model.
 Electricity prices have also been confirmed by numerous studies to have a positive impact on carbon prices \cite{n10,n15,n18,n20}.
-For example, \cite{n20} used an Econometric Model to validate this effect.

 In conclusion, carbon credit price fluctuations result from the interplay of various factors.
 Energy prices, macroeconomic activity, regulatory policies, financial market dynamics, market sentiment, and external events collectively shape the dynamics of the carbon credit market.
 Understanding the interactions among these factors is crucial for predicting carbon price trends and optimizing corporate carbon management strategies.